The House Democratic leader highlighted Square’s women-friendly initiatives and encouraged other companies to follow their lead.

 Square Leads the Way (and Pelosi Applauds)

 These are just the sort of initiatives Rep. Pelosi was there to highlight.
 Affordable, quality childcare and paid sick leave are both initiatives, Pelosi, along with other House Democrats, are currently advocating through an initiative called ‘When Women Succeed, America Succeeds.’
-They also wants to focus on giving more value to the work of women by raising minimum wage.
+They also want to give more value to the work of women by raising minimum wage.

 Pelosi applauded Square for thinking entrepreneurially about its women’s initiatives and held the startup up as role models for other companies.